Skip to main content

 LEXINGTON, Ky.
 (May 13, 2021) — Kayden Jenson has received a 2021 Boren Fellowship to study Turkish.
 Jenson is pursuing joint degrees in law and diplomacy and international commerce through the Rosenberg College of Law and the Patterson School of Diplomacy and International Commerce at the University of Kentucky.

 The Boren Awards fund up to $25,000 for undergraduates and graduate students to support language study, research and study abroad in world regions critical to U.S. interests.
-Jenson’s award is part of the Turkish Flagship Language Initiative (TURFLI), which funds a summer program at the University of Wisconsin-Madison in
+Jenson’s award is part of the Turkish Flagship Language Initiative (TURFLI), which funds a summer

 By Elizabeth Chapin